coastalcph/histnorm/scripts/README.md

 - `convert_to_charseq.py`: Converts the two-column, tab-separated format found in this repo to separate source/target files with characters separated by whitespace.
+This is the required input format for XNMT and Marian.

+- `convert_to_orignorm.sh`: Converts the two-column, tab-separated format found in this repo to separate source/target files ending in `.orig` and `.norm`.
-This is the required input format for some normalization tools.
+  This is the required input format for the cSMTiser/Moses toolchain.

 ## Contemporary data